Chungzter/CommiZard/CONTRIBUTING.md

 You can run these steps individually with their respective sessions, and more!

-For example, you can run the e2e tests with `nox -s e2e_test`, or get code coverage reports with `nox -s test --cov`.
+- For example, you can run the e2e tests with `nox -s e2e_test`, or get code coverage reports with `nox -s test -- cov`.
 Use `nox -l` for a full list of all available sessions.

-> [!TIP]
-> Run `ruff format && ruff check` before every commit to keep code style
-> consistent!
+4. When you're done, submit a pull request and request a review.

-✅ I'll review your PR as soon as I can!
+- ✅ I'll review your PR as soon as I can!

 ✅ Even small fixes like typos, docs, or tests are welcome!